kamiyo/sycpiano/README.md

 # The official web page of pianist Sean Chen.

 It is an [express](http://expressjs.com/) app with a PostgreSQL database, with the express app serving very little HTML.
 In fact, most of the app is on the client, built with [react](https://facebook.github.io/react/) and bundled with [webpack](https://webpack.github.io/).
+Use [yarn](https://yarnpkg.com/en/) for package management.
+Code is in [typescript](https://www.typescriptlang.org/) and [less](http://lesscss.org/).

 ## Getting Started
 Make sure at least version 8.4.0 of Node.js is installed.
 After you've cloned the repository and have navigated to the project root, run:
 ```
-$ npm install
+$ yarn install
 ```
 After installing your node dependencies, you're ready to start dev process.
 ```
-$ npm run start-dev
+$ yarn run start-dev
 ```
 et Voila!
 This command will run a gulp task that starts the server and watches for changes you make to your code, in which case it will trigger a rebuild.

 ## Production
+TODO: MORE
 First, setup a .env file with at least these entries:
 ```
 DB_NAME=<database name, probably sycpiano>